NUBIC/ncs_staff_portal/README.md

     # user with username as "psc_application"which will be used for
     # communication between Patient Study Calendar and Staff Portal.
     psc_user_password = "password"

+    # The exception notification e-mail address for Staff Portal for any exceptions/errors.
+    # exception_recipients can be multiple email addresses sepearted by ','
+    exception_recipients = "developer@example.com"

     # for any futher development, developer's email address for development testing email
     development_email = "user@example.com"